Louise Bonne of Jersey Pear Trees

 She is an upright tree.
 The flowers have some resistance to late spring frost, which is good for the North of England & Scotland.

-Browse our range of pear trees, other mini patio trees, or all our fruit trees.
+Browse our range of pear trees, or all our fruit trees.

 Delivery season: Bareroot plants are delivered in late Autumn to Spring, about November-March inclusive.
 Pot grown plants, year round.